Team Charters are

-- provide teams with greater clarity about the goals of the team and responsibilities of team members.
+- a tool that teams use to provide greater clarity about the goals of their team and the responsibilities of team members.
 Team Charters help managers and team members coordinate the work product the team is responsible for producing

 Effective teams, especially when they are first coalescing around ideas, benefit from ongoing reflection about (1) what the team needs to accomplish; (2) how the team will accomplish its goals, specifically what are the roles and responsibilities of team members.